oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

   b.
 Click **Create**.

   c.
-Navigate to the detailed view of your bucket by clicking on the hyperlinked listing that appears, named after your bucket.
+Navigate to the detailed view of your bucket by clicking on the hyperlinked listing named after your bucket, and see the details associated with your bucket.

   ![Create Object Storage Bucket](./images/16-create-bucket.png)